CODE OF CIVIL PROCEDURE IN ICELAND

 The judge’s decision on how to serve or send notices to the parties must be followed exactly to the letter.
 This is where process servers like those at Undisputed Legal are usually preferred.
 The court will set a reasonable notice time for this purpose in each case.
 If a decision on the amount of time that must pass until the next court session is made during a proceeding, the decision need not be announced to any party present at the time the decision is made.
 When the defendant comes before the court when the plaintiff provides them a copy of the summons and registers the case, or when the summons is served or signed acknowledging that a copy of it has been received), the action will be considered to have been launched.

 If the judge sees fit, they may extend the deadline for the defendant to provide written responses.
-Within four weeks after the case registration, the defendant may submit remarks comprising only the demand that the case is dismissed from court.
-If the court does not dismiss the case, the judge must provide the defendant with an extended time frame to provide written defense arguments.
+Within four weeks after the case registration, the defendant may submit remarks comprising only the demand that the case be dismissed from court.
+If the court does not dismiss the case, the judge must give the defendant an extended time frame to provide written defense arguments.
 The complainant and the defendant can submit evidence and write responses to the allegations against them.

 It is the responsibility of the Central Authority of the State addressed to either personally serve the document or arrange for it to be served by an appropriate agency, either in the manner prescribed by its internal law for the service of documents in domestic actions upon persons who are within its territory, or in the manner requested by the applicant, unless such a manner is incompatible with the law of the State addressed.
 Undisputed Legal process servers ensure that your letters of request follow the specifications of the Hague Service Convention.

-We also ensure that your papers follow the requisite translation needs of Iceland.
-This is a highly important requirement since unless the document is intended to be given solely to an addressee who accepts it freely, service requests will only be honored if the document to be served is written in Icelandic or if a translation accompanies the request.
+We also ensure that your papers follow Iceland’s requisite translation needs.
+This is an essential requirement since unless the document is intended to be given solely to an addressee who accepts it freely; service requests will only be honored if the document to be served is written in Icelandic or if a translation accompanies the request.

 OUR PROCESS